UMN-CMS/TestBoard_SKIROC2CMS/README.md

 ## Installation
 This entire folder should be copied to each Pi that is going to be used.
 The bcm2835 SPI C library source, ncurses source (for vim), and vim source are all included to be installed on each Pi.
+The software that is contained is installed using `sudo ./install` while inside the Pi_Software directory.
+To compile the system codes, run `sudo ./compile [board type]` from the System_Codes directory where [board type] is either sync or rdout.